 Know the Symptoms and Risk Factors

-- Difficulty in producing a steady stream of urine
+- Difficulty in starting and continuing the flow of urine

 - Development of erectile dysfunction

-- Laboratory services: Blood and tissue samples are collected and analyzed to identify unusual results that signal the presence of cancer.
+- Laboratory services: Blood and tissue samples are analyzed for signals that cancer may be present.

 Prostate Cancer Treatment